ajcwebdev/ajcwebdev-docker/README.md

 ## 2. Container image

 You'll need to build a Docker image of your app to run this app inside a Docker container using the official Docker image.
-We will need two files: `dockerfile` and `.dockerignore`.
+We will need two files: `Dockerfile` and `.dockerignore`.

 ### Dockerfile